 In Search of “Black Bohemia”

-A Black in Historic Preservation Member Talk in collaboration with Save Harlem Now, as a part of their Black History Month Series, “The Road to Harlem.”
+A Black in Historic Preservation Member Talk in collaboration with Save Harlem Now!, as a part of its Black History Month Series, “The Road to Harlem.”

-Join Black in Historic Preservation’s Founder k. kennedy Whiters, as she shares history uncovered in the required graduate historic preservation studio she co-taught with Erica Avrami, PhD, at Columbia University in spring 2025, about Black life in Manhattan’s Tenderloin: Black history before Harlem.
+Join Black in Historic Preservation’s Founder and preservation architect k. kennedy Whiters as she shares history uncovered in the required graduate historic preservation studio she co-taught with Erica Avrami, PhD, at Columbia University in spring 2025.

 Series description from Save Harlem Now: